joaowozniak/bank-authorizer/README.md

 ## Introduction

 Bank Account and Transaction Authorizer: An application that authorizes transactions for a specific account following a set of predefined rules.
+This project's requirements were provided by the Nubank programming challenge.

 ## Description